bpsuntrup/vim-settings/README.txt

 ==Vim dotfile
-See vimrc for more documentation
+See vimrc for more documentation and maps
 See bundle/ for plugins I like